gary1410/xmlparse/README.md

 $ ruby parser.rb
 .
 .
 $ sqlite3 absencedb [or whatever you want to name the database file here.
-Change like 49 if necessary]
+For example change 49 if necessary]
 $ SELECT * FROM absencedata [whatever table name]
 ```